Berkanktk/CyberSecurity/README.md

 ## netdiscover
 Netdiscover is a tool that can be used to scan for live hosts on a network.
 It is a part of the aircrack-ng suite.

 Example usage:
-`netdiscover -i wlan0mon` - to scan for live hosts on a network
+`netdiscover -i wlan0mon` or `netdiscover -r <ip>/24` - to scan for live hosts on a network
-or
-`netdiscover -r <ip>/24`
+## netstat
+Netstat is a command-line utility that displays network connections for TCP (both incoming and outgoing)

+Example usage:
+`netstat -tulpn` - to display all active listening ports
+## ss
+ss is a command-line utility that displays network connections for TCP, UDP, Unix sockets, and more. (modern)

+Example usage:
+`ss -tulpn` - to display all active listening ports
+## tcpdump
+tcpdump is a command-line utility that allows you to capture and analyze network traffic going through your system

+Example usage:
+`tcpdump -i wlan0mon` - to capture all network traffic on the wlan0mon interface
 ## whatweb
 Whatweb is a handy tool and contains much functionality to automate web application enumeration across a network.
 We can extract the version of web servers, supporting frameworks, and applications using the command-line tool.